comp129/comp55/docs/labs/4-ACM.md

     - We're going to break with that convention for the opening part of the tutorial as we are introducing you to the different calls.

-    **Once you get into the activity, please make new constants**
+    ### Once you get into the activity, please make new constants

      > Constants make your program easier to change in the future and easier to read.
      While there are a couple of extra keywords here that I don't want you to worry about too much yet, the ```final``` keyword is the one that is telling Java that a particular variable can no longer be changed.
-     One nice part about constants is that they don't need to be literal values they can be formulas based on other constants like this:
+     One nice part about constants is that they don't need to be literal values they can be formulas based on other constants like this

     **Constants can be formulas based on other constants like this:**

     ```java
     public static final int NUM_PIXELS = PROGRAM_HEIGHT / PROGRAM_WIDTH;
     // This makes constants very useful - make them often!
     ```

 - **public void init():**
     - On lines 10-13, it allows us to specify the size of the window before it gets created.
   This is useful in our case as we want to start with a larger window.

     > The size is specified in pixels.